bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 multiplication algorithm implemented in [FourQlib].

-Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman with cofactor when Diffie-Hellman is used.
+Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman with cofactor.

 # IANA Considerations